Configuring a CSV or Parquet Data Source for Incremental Processing

 When you configure file-based incremental processing, there are two methods to choose from:

 File Name Strategy

 The first method is called the File Name Strategy.
-When this strategy is chosen, Anzo saves the names of the files that are ingested when the jobs in the Pipeline are run.
-Subsequent Pipeline runs ingest any files whose names are not saved.
-This method is useful when you know that new files will be added to the Data Source directory but the existing files will not be edited.
-If the contents of a previously ingested file changes but the file name does not, that file will not be reprocessed during the next Pipeline run.
+When this strategy is chosen, Anzo saves the names of the files that are onboarded.
+Subsequent workflow runs ingest any files whose names are not saved.
+This method is useful when you know that new files will be added to the data source directory but the existing files will not be edited.
+If the contents of a previously ingested file changes but the file name does not, that file will not be reprocessed during the next run.

 Last Modified Strategy

 The second method is called the Last Modified Strategy.
-When this strategy is chosen, Anzo saves the last modified timestamps for the files that are ingested when the jobs in the Pipeline are run.
-Subsequent Pipeline runs ingest any files whose last modified timestamps are greater than the saved timestamps.
-Each time an incremental job is run, the job-specific last modified date will be updated to the latest modified date of the files processed.
+When this strategy is chosen, Anzo saves the last modified timestamps for the files that are ingested when the workflow is run.
+Subsequent runs ingest any files whose last modified timestamps are greater than the saved timestamps.
+Each time an incremental workflow run, the job-specific last modified date will be updated to the latest modified date of the files processed.
 This method is useful when you know that the contents of previously ingested files may change in addition to adding new files.
-Since the last modified date is updated when a file is changed, the changes will be processed during the next Pipeline run.
+Since the last modified date is updated when a file is changed, the changes will be processed during the next run.

 CSV Data Sources